jockee/lang/lang.md

 -- KEY
--- TODO: stdlib fold:s variable shadowing #varshadow
+-- TODO: VARIABLE SHADOWING: stdlib fold:s variable shadowing #varshadow
     * a successful map doesn't touch Binop Concat until eval?
       * is this due to it getting values of the wrong type?
+-- TODO: split expression on newline unless followed by (1) pipe or (2) indentation?
 -- TODO: destructuring in named function arguments. reqpatternmatching -- TODO: let-in multiple
   * depends on each other
+-- TODO: dynamic dict keys. enables
 -- TODO: underscore to ignore binding
--- TODO: sets
 -- TODO: Type system
   * get 'Data' back
   * perhaps data doesn't cut it? would it be able to catch `Just Integer`, instead of just `Just`?